districtr/districtr/docs/09deployment/mongolambdas.md

 ### Suggestions

-`db` from `server.js` is imported but not used in the following files.
+- `db` from `server.js` is imported but not used in the following files but is required for creating a MongoDB connection.
-Perhaps it is important in creating a connection, so no explicit use is needed.
-However, it is never used excplicitly in any case it is imported including...
-- `eventRead.js`
-- `planCreate.js`
-- `planPreview.js`
-- `planRead.js`
-- `planText.js`
-- `planUpdate.js`
+- planContiguity.js is deprecated.

 # #